arysef/tube-clues/README.md

 &check; Added caching for GPT output

+&check; Add a bias and opinionation flow that looks for negative claims that are not backed up

 ## Identifying Trustworthiness of a News Piece Notes
 The overarching goal of this system is to be able to find a measure of quality for news pieces and essays.
 In my view there are two types of good news pieces.
 The first is a news piece that transmits information about an event in a way that represents both sides (if two sides exist).
 The second is a news piece that has a "thesis" it is attempting to convey about a situation or event.
 Examples of this sort of news piece would be ones that are talking about a new piece of legislation and are advocating for or against it.

 The challenge comes from identifying news pieces that are more interested in presenting a perspective than in fairly representing multiple sides of an issue.
 These pieces come with a viewpoint pre-conceived and then either present the facts purposely in a way that leaves out other relevant factors or purposely deceive consumers with false facts.
 If a clear false fact is encountered such as a statistic, it can sometimes be trivial to do a search and identify it.
 However there are a few challenges that need to be overcome in this realm.

 One major challenge is that presenters in many cases simply can avoid facts and figures or use ones that are too vague to check.
 If a presenter says "this new legislation increases violent crime."
 It's technically a claim of fact, but we need to identify as an "opinion" because it's not something that can actually be verified.
 But what if they used other facts or data before that claim which back it up?
+Where is the line here?
+The line between "this connection is obvious, it doesn't need to be explained" and "this connection is just an opinion" is a tough one to explain or quantify.

 Maybe logical fallacies is what I'm looking for?
 False facts, conjured opinions, and logical fallacies?
 Dog whistles are also very challenging.
 Often the video doesn't say anything substantive on the surface, but you have to read between the lines.
 Also we're looking for effect on the viewer - for example if a presenter is talking about something random but drops a line about ineffective leadership, then that's an influence on viewers even though there were no arguments and no facts and that line may not be a part of a "main" argument from the presenter at all.

 Some things that [The Disinformation Index](https://www.disinformationindex.org/country-studies/2022-12-16-disinformation-risk-assessment-the-online-news-market-in-the-united-states/) uses are "article bias" and "senational language."
 They also talk about language that "demeans", "belittles" or "otherwise targets" individuals, groups, or institutions.
 The values they measure by are listed as bias, negative targeting, out-group inferiority, sensational language, sensational visuals, sources, attribution, headline accuracy, lede present (and whether it's fact-based), and byline information.
 One clear weakness that the TDI has is that its measures are inherently qualitative.
 Their method is to have three reviewers look at each article and answer questions about those measures.

+Article on [linguistic differences between real and fake news](https://arxiv.org/abs/1703.09398).
+One of the things the discusses is [central versus peripheral persuasion (summary)](https://prevention.nd.gov/files/bingedrinking/ELM%20-%20Australia.pdf) which is called the "Elaboration Likelihood Model" (ELM).
+ELM lines up with the intuition that articles that are higher on heuristics or hand-waving are likely to be less trustworthy and that articles that contain specific facts (assuming they're true facts) are more likely to be useful.